Wealth and resources

 Sometimes, fear exists, even when not based on the financial facts.

 This is where setting a “financial finish line” can help.
-At NCF, we encourage givers to set a finish line for their income and wealth accumulation … a cap on their income or lifestyle at a pre-determined point.
-This is important to do in advance, because as your wealth increases, so do the endless ways to spend, save, or invest it (Psalm 62:10b) – and the finish line gets pushed further and further back.
+Instead of assuming we’ll know when we have finally accumulated “enough,” a finish line for your income sets a predetermined cap on your income or lifestyle.
+This is important to do in advance, because as your wealth increases, so do the endless ways to spend, save, or invest it (Psalm 62:10b) – and deciding when you have enough can get pushed further and further down the road.

 1. Why have I been entrusted with these resources?

 This is a highly personal question that goes straight to the heart of the matter: What is the purpose of my wealth?
-You may want to think about the resources God has entrusted to your care and how you can leverage them for his purposes.
+You may want to think about the resources God has entrusted to your care and how you can make the most of them for his purposes.
 God has allowed you to acquire, use, manage, and dispose of this wealth.
 It’s up to you to steward it as he directs.

 2. How much is enough for my family and me?